TrinadhPappu/my_ml_projects/README.md

 # my_ml_projects
-These are the list of projects I have done
+These are the projects I have done while upgrading my skills through SCALER